cepthomas/example_plugin/README.md

 ## Settings

-Provide a description of all settings in your `example_plugin.sublime-settings` file.
+Provide a description of all settings in your `Best Ever Plugin.sublime-settings` file.

 | Setting           | Description      | Options        |
 | :--------         | :-------         | :------        |